 Abilene Christian Elementary School is a part of Abilene Christian Schools (ACS), which was established in 1906.
-It is a private independent Christian school for children in pre-kindergarten through grade five.
+It is a private independent Christian school for children in prekindergarten through grade five.
 ACS's secondary school offers grades six through twelve.
-At ACS, our mission is to equip students to succeed academically, serve others, and walk faithfully with God.
+At ACS, our mission is to equip students to excel academically, serve meaningfully, and walk faithfully with God.